This information is intended for use by health professionals

 ⚫ mild to moderate Crohn's disease either alone or in combination with corticosteroids in adult patients refractory or intolerant to thiopurines.

-Metoject PEN should only be prescribed by physicians who are familiar with the various characteristics of the medicinal product and its mode of action.
+Methotrexate should only be prescribed by physicians with expertise in the use of methotrexate and a full understanding of the risks of methotrexate therapy.
 Patients must be educated to use the proper injection technique.
 The first injection of Metoject PEN should be performed under direct medical supervision.
 Metoject PEN is injected once weekly.

 The patient must be explicitly informed about the fact that Metoject PEN is administered once a week only.
 It is advisable to determine an appropriate fixed day of the week for the injection.